saifmasterschool/hackathon-group-1/README.md

 Subscribe to All: Send SUBSCRIBE DailyMoodBoost to join all available services at once.
 View Status: Send STATUS to see the list of services you're currently subscribed to.
 Unsubscribe All: Send UNSUBSCRIBE DailyMoodBoost to leave all services.

-## 📍 Overview

-A versatile SMS notification system that integrates external APIs to provide engaging and automated messaging experiences.
-This project combines SMS management, joke retrieval, and database functionality to create a unique communication platform.

 ## 👾 Features